OSeMOSYS/osemosys_global/docs/naming-conventions.md

 ### Trading Technology Codes

 :::{seealso}
-Out description of how resource trading functions in OSeMOSYS Global
+Our description of how resource trading functions in OSeMOSYS Global
 :::

 Trading technologies are responsible for trading electricity.
 While physical